agera-edc/DataSpaceConnector/CODEQUALITY.md

 An own report is generated per each Gradle module.
 This is not practical as one has to navigate to the different modules to get to the findings, a central aggregated overview would come handy for visualization.
 There is a [Maven plugin](https://maven.apache.org/plugins/maven-pmd-plugin//aggregate-pmd-mojo.html) to aggregate PMD reports but unfortunately this does not seem to be the case for Gradle.
 A custom aggregation solution would need to be built in this case.

-A pragmatic setup would to use the Gradle setup only to enforce that no open PMD issues remain when running CI, while using IDE plugins to visualize and fix issues locally.
+A pragmatic setup could be to use the Gradle setup only to enforce that no open PMD issues remain when running CI, while using IDE plugins to visualize and fix issues locally.

 ### Running PMD with Codacy